Chinrank/random-access-list/README.md

+Don't use this. https://github.com/funkia/list is way better, wow that's pretty sick.

 This implements a Random Access List.

 If you are here, you probably already know what this is.
 But if not, it is an immutable data structure with the following